LLC or S Corp for Trucking?

 What Are Corporations?

-Business owners can benefit from setting up a corporation in order to separate their personal assets from those of the business.
-Doing so may also reduce tax liabilities and provide structure for dividing profits and assets amongst shareholders.
+Business owners can benefit from setting up a corporation to separate their personal assets from those of the business.
+Doing so may also reduce tax liabilities and provide a structure for dividing profits and assets amongst shareholders.
 But starting a corporation requires more than simply filing paperwork with local authorities.
-There are several activities that go into forming and maintaining the corporate entity, including:
+Several activities go into forming and maintaining the corporate entity, including:

 • holding annual meetings with recorded minutes